talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 ![Dataset schema showing the relational structure of the rating platform](images/dataset_schema.png)

-The dataset describes a rating platform centered on shows and includes user�show interaction data collected over time.
+The dataset describes a rating platform centered on shows and includes user show interaction data collected over time.
 It consists of several relational tables containing individual rating events, show metadata, and aggregated statistics at both user and show level.

 Overall, the dataset contains over 4 million rating interactions, more than 430,000 users, and approximately 14,500 distinct shows.
 While the catalog is dominated by movies, the presence of TV series is explicitly identified, allowing the analysis to account for differences between standalone and episodic content.